Research & Development

-In the US, the corresponding hybrid application is called FDA 505(b)(2).
-The same principles as in the EU apply, i.e. Dexa ODF shall be evaluated in terms of bioequivalence and safety against a Reference Listed Drug (RLD).
-Such an RLD has been identified, and as this is not the same product as in Europe a further study, AcuCort003, is planned to be carried out in order to gain US registration.
+In the US, the corresponding relevant application is called FDA 505(b)(2).
+The same principles as in the EU apply, i.e. ISICORT® shall be evaluated in terms of bioequivalence and safety against a Reference Listed Drug (RLD).
+Such an RLD has been used in the studies AcuCort003 and AcuCort004.

 Every year millions of patients the world over use medicines containing glucocorticoids, for example against allergy and croup.
 But also cancer patients suffering from nausea and vomiting in connection with chemotherapy (CINV) use this type of drug.
 One big disadvantage is that these drugs are not perceived to be user-friendly, or require medical staff.
 Vials or blisters with tablets may not be convenient to bring along in all situations.
 Some glucocorticoids require the intake of several tablets to achieve sufficient dosing.
 First having to dissolve the tablets in water can be very awkward in an acute situation, for the sufferers as well as for other persons helping them.
 The sufferer may have difficulties swallowing, and thus a fast-dissolving film to be place on the tongue, with the same effect as the tablet, might be very useful.

 Dexamethasone was introduced in the 1950’s and is well established around the world today.
 Dexamethasone is a synthetic glucocorticoid that is used in a wide range of medical conditions.
 Today dexamethasone is available as tablets, suspensions, topical creams and ointments, intravenous infusions and as subcutaneous injections.
 The list of approved indications for dexamethasone is comprehensive, but AcuCort is primarily interested in the anti-inflammatory and immunosuppressive effects.

 There are several other glucocorticoids.
 What distinguishes dexamethasone is its “potency” compared to other glucocorticoids, which means that a smaller dose of the drug is sufficient to reach a certain effect.
-This has been decisive for the choice, as AcuCort wants to have a full emergency dose per film, so that the patient doesn’t have to use more than one film on each occasion.
+This has been decisive for the choice, as AcuCort wants to have a full emergency dose per oral film, so that the patient doesn’t have to use more than one oral film on each occasion.